vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 ...
 [MM-N-stake, MM-N-liquidity-fee-factor]
 ```
 where `N` is the number of market makers who have committed to supply liquidity to this market.
-Note that `MM-1-liquidity-fee-factor <= MM-2-liquidity-fee-factor <= ... <= MM-N-liquidity-fee-factor` because we demand this list of pairs to be sorted.
+Note that `MM-1-liquidity-fee-factor <= MM-2-liquidity-fee-factor <= ... <= MM-N-liquidity-fee-factor` because we demand this list of pairs to be sorted in this way.

 We now find smallest integer `k` such that `[target stake] < sum from i=1 to k of [MM-stake-i]`.
 In other words we want in this ordered list to find the market makers that supply the liquidity that's required.
 If no such `k` exists we set `k=N`.